adamfowleruk/crosscryptfs/README.md

 - Create a user space file system support for this
   - FUSE driver for Linux
   - Equivalent for Mac and Windows, if supported, or kernel level if not

+Note that the limitations of some file systems today may require additional techniques to be performant and reliable:-

+- Splitting large source files into many smaller ones (Very large files, such as sequencing data, may need splitting before copying) - akin to using a zip file with many parts today
+- Thousands of small files may benefit from encapsulation within a compressed archive (like a zip file) to save space prior to transport, but at the cost of complexity in transfering the files, and lack of reliability if these intermediate files are very large to process and the where the process may fail mid way through without being able to be restarted.
+(Like unzipping a large archive).

+Where possible the final software should provide this functionality automatically for convenience, and ideally transparently to the user.
+(I.e. its encapsulated withing the file system approach when copying a large file or many small files, and does this automatically, as an option).

 ## License and Copyright